How to flatten a rug

 If your rug is bunching up and creating a wave-like effect, then you might need to look at the furniture placement in your room.
 It could be that your furniture is moving a lot and causing the rug to bunch up.
 You can fix this by ensuring that either none of your furniture touches the edges of the carpet or ensure that every corner is weighed down by furniture that doesn’t move often or gets used often, like a sofa or a large table.

 If your furniture has left dents on your rug, then you may need to look at our guide on lifting your carpet pile to get your rug looking brand new.
-You can find lots of helpful DIY and styling advice in our Ideas Hub, as well as lots of different ideas about how you can style your home to suit your taste, including tips on hanging a rug on the wall, how to stop your rug from slipping, and how to expertly layer your rugs.
+You can find lots of helpful DIY and styling advice in our Ideas Hub, as well as lots of different ideas about how you can style your home to suit your taste, including tips on hanging a rug on the wall and how to expertly layer your rugs.

 Post author